 Then if you’re using managers to train, then you have to count the productivity lost for them to do so.
 Some of the other expenses you have to worry about include the cost for paper and ink and time spent looking for misfiled documents.

 You can cut down on this expense by digitizing the process.
-For instance, you can forego the paperwork by having it scanned and emailed via a platform like eversign.
+For instance, you can forego the paperwork by having it scanned and emailed via an e-signature platform like Xodo Sign.

 This will allow new hires to fill out paperwork on their own time without demanding time from your managers.
 Plus, they can sign the documents electronically and get started sooner.